LifeOf97/highlighter/README.md

     // defaults to highlighter,
     // NOTE: if linenos is set to table this will append a 'table' making
     // to it making it 'highlightertable'.
-    cssclass: 'highlighter', // default
+    divClass: 'highlighter', // default

     // Specify a list of line numbers to be highlighted in your code snippet
-    // this should be a array of numbers.
+    // this should be an array of numbers.
 Defaults to an empty array.
-    hl_lines: [],
+    hlLines: [],

-    // should the syntax highlighting style selected also affect the
+    // If set to 'true', the syntax highlighting style won't output the
-    // overall code background?
+    // background color of the code block, leaving this to you to style
+    // the background color of the code block when returned in the
+    // response data.
-    nobackground: false, // default
+    noBackground: false, // default

     // prefix the css classes used when 'noclasses' is set 'class'
-    classprefix: '', // default is an empty string
+    classPrefix: '', // default is an empty string
 }